DealMakerTech/api/v1/clients/php/README.md

 2. `investor.updated`

    - Triggers on updates to any of the following fields:
-     1. Status
+     - Status
-     2. Name
+     - Name
-     3. Email - (this is a user field so we trigger event for all investors with webhook subscription)
+     - Email - (this is a user field so we trigger event for all investors with webhook subscription)
-     4. Allocated Amount
+     - Allocated Amount
-     5. Investment Amount
+     - Investment Amount
-     6. Accredited investor fields
+     - Accredited investor fields
-     7. Adding or removing attachments
+     - Adding or removing attachments
-     8. Tags
+     - Tags
    - When the investor status is signed, the payload also includes a link to the signed document; the link expires after 30 minutes

+3. `investor.signed`

+   - Triggers when the investor signs their subscription agreement (terms and conditions)
+     - When this happens the investor.state becomes `signed`
+   - This event includes the same fields as the `investor.updated` event

+4. `investor.funded`

+   - Triggers when the investor becomes fully funded
+     - This happens when the investor.funded_state becomes `funded`
+   - This event includes the same fields as the `investor.updated` event

+5. `investor.accepted`

+   - Triggers when the investor is countersigned
+     - When this happens the investor.state becomes `accepted`
+   - This event includes the same fields as the `investor.updated` event

-3. `investor.deleted`
+6.  `investor.deleted`

    - Triggers when the investor is removed from the deal
    - The investor key of the payload only includes investor ID